Gifts from Outside Sources

 - Items such as food and refreshments to be shared in the office; and

 - Personal hospitality provided at the employee’s residence which is of the type and value customarily provided by the employee to personal friends.

 On special, infrequent occasions, such as marriage, illness, a new child, or an occasion that terminates the superior/subordinate relationship, an employee may give an official superior a gift that is appropriate to the occasion.
 In addition, an employee may solicit voluntary contributions of nominal amounts from fellow employees, but not from subordinates or contractors, to contribute to the gift.

 5 C.F.R. § 2635.301-304 (see Subpart C - Gifts Between Employees)

 Gifts to the Department

 In order to obtain approval to accept a gift to the Department, a request should be submitted to the Justice Gift Fund Committee.
-Questions concerning this procedure may be directed to Property Management Services on (202)307-2761.
+Questions concerning this procedure may be directed to Property Management Services at (202) 307-2761.
 The request should include a Gift Donation Form completed by the donor.
-Certain types of gifts, not to exceed $150 in value, may be accepted by Component Heads under a delegation of acceptance authority.
+Certain types of gifts, not to exceed $150 in value, may be accepted by Component Heads under a delegation of acceptance authority .
 Acceptance of these gifts should be documented using a Gift Acceptance Form and do not need to be approved by the Gift Fund Committee.

 Gifts from Department employees will generally not be accepted.
-And, employees may not solicit a gift or encourage the solicitation of a gift unless it has been approved by the Deputy Attorney General in advance.
+Only the Attorney General or Deputy Attorney General may solicit a gift for the Department.
 Nominating a Department program for an award is not considered soliciting a gift.

 Gifts from Foreign Governments